KaterinUtkina/KaterinUtkina/README.md

-- 👋 Hi, I’m Ekaterina Utkina
+- :wave: Hi, I’m Ekaterina Utkina
-- 👀 I am a beginner front-end developer.
+- :woman_technologist: I am a front-end developer with 3+ years of experience.
-- 🌱 I am constantly learning new technologies and practices from the frontend.
+- :pushpin: I am constantly learning new technologies and practices from the frontend.
-- 📫 You can contact me by mail: katerin.utkina@gmail.com or telegram: @katerinUtkina.
+- :envelope: You can contact me by mail: katerin.utkina@gmail.com or telegram: @katerinUtkina.